Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 The hazard assessment and control process is a documented approach to prevent work-related illness or injury.
 It identifies situations that could put workers at risk for harassment or violence in the workplace.
 By recognizing these real and potential hazards, employers can take steps to eliminate or control them to prevent harm to workers.

-Hazard assessments must involve the joint work site health and safety committee or health and safety representative, if there is one.
+Hazard assessments must involve the joint health and safety committee or health and safety representative, if there is one.

 Every employer must develop and implement workplace harassment and violence prevention plans.